determined-ai/determined/docs/release-notes/rbac-not-found-errs.rst

 **Improvements**

--  Errors: Errors that return 404 or 'Not Found' codes are now standardized in their messageas "<task/trial/workspace etc.> <ID> not found".
-Additionally, when RBAC is enabled, the errors add a suffix to remind users to check their permissions, since, with RBAC, permission denied errors & not found errors would both return as 'Not Found'.
+-  Errors: Errors that return 404 or 'Not Found' codes now have standardized messaging using the format "<task/trial/workspace etc.> <ID> not found".
+In addition, if RBAC is enabled, the error message includes a suffix to remind users to check their permissions.
+This is because with RBAC enabled, permission denied errors & not found errors would both return a 'Not Found' response.